John Williams: Missionary Martyr

 “If you obtain Idols burn some (but not the best).”

 The ‘idols’ were to be sent back to Raiatea and then on to London, to be used both to fundraise and in the formation of the LMS Museum.
 The museum opened in 1814 in Blomfield Street in London to a paying public.
 The museum became a popular attraction and was visited by both supporters of the LMS, the public and later by enthnographers and scholars.

 Williams’ career is marked by many extraordinary achievements including being present at one of the earliest European encounters with Rarotonga in August 1823.
 He was also involved in the conversion of Samoan leader Malietoa Vainu’upo and the subsequent claim to Samoa as a Christian country (1830).

 After returning to Britain to print the a Rarotongan translation of the bible in 1834, Williams used his celebrity status to encourage funding to support the purchase of ships and mission work.
 He published ‘Narrative of Missionary Enterprises in the South Sea Islands: with Remarks Upon the Natural History of the Islands, Origin, Languages, Traditions and Usages of the Inhabitants’ in 1837 before he returned to the Pacific Islands.

 In November 1839 John Williams and a colleague, James Harris, were killed on the beach at Erromanga, Vanuatu (New Hebrides) and believed to have been eaten.

-As missionaries today play a role in the continuing process of colonisation, we should not consider evangelism from a historical context, but consider it invasive to real-time cultural belief systems.
+As missionaries today play a role in the continuing process of colonisation, should we not only consider evangelism from a historical context, but also from the present as invasive to real-time cultural belief systems?